2004 European Parliament election in Ireland

 The 2004 European Parliament election in Ireland was the Irish component of the 2004 European Parliament election.
 The voting was held on Friday, 11 June 2004.
 The election coincided with the 2004 local elections.
 The election was conducted under the single transferable vote.

+This was the first election that Fine Gael won more seats than Fianna Fáil, who had won most seats at every election from 1979.

+Constituency revision

-Since the 1999 European Parliament election Ireland's entitlement had fallen from 15 seats to 13 seats due to European Union expansion and some constituencies boundaries and names were changed.
+Since the 1999 European Parliament election, Ireland's entitlement had fallen from 15 seats to 13 seats due to European Union expansion and some constituencies boundaries and names were changed.